 "Change is hard at first, messy in the middle, and gorgeous at the end." — Jim Rohn

-ABSENCE AND STORYTIME
+STORYTIME

-I have been more active in honing and learning skills as a designer for the past two years, and funny enough, I have disliked using Illustrator since my university days because I wanted to do more creative stuff through Photoshop.
+I have been more active in honing and learning skills as a designer for several years, and funny enough, I have disliked using Illustrator since my university days because I wanted to do more creative stuff through Photoshop.
 Yet, Ma’am Flora (one of our instructors) kept giving us activities without using the latter.
 I guess I have to thank her for drilling into our heads using Illustrator because it’s the tool I use the most and, surprisingly, my favorite.

 Elayne, from a decade ago, would be surprised that I ended up on a path I never considered in the first place.
 I wanted to be a surreal photographer like Erik Johansson or work as a concept artist for a game studio.
 To be honest, I still want to do both in the future once I have the time and resources, so who’s to say I can’t, right?

 Things took a turn when I met my recent ex and the death of Sir Jimmy, making me consider many things.
-I’ve talked about it before so I won’t repeat myself, but I appreciate my ex's support in resuming my passion.
+I’ve talked about it before so I won’t repeat myself, but I appreciate my ex's support.
 No one believed in me, not even myself, but he did.
-He gave me confidence, and eventually, I started doing art again.
+He gave me confidence, and eventually, I started doing art actively again.
 Even though our relationship didn’t work out, God’s purpose for me to meet him is to take a deep dive into myself that I shut off for years.
 During the holidays, I thanked him, and he responded.
 It felt nice that there was no bad blood between us, but I prefer not to engage even as friends for now, so I didn’t follow.
 I’m sure he feels the same way, and we probably could after more time passes.

 For the next 5 - to 6 weeks, I worked day and night non-stop, didn’t talk to anyone in person, and focused on the grind.
 If I recall, I would only sleep for 3 hours, and 5 hours was a luxury.
 Sometimes, tears would fall into my eyes while learning new stuff, and I kept pushing myself.
-I rebranded my portfolio, and December 5 came when I thought I was ready to submit proposals.
-Within the day, I got a response and got the job the same week.

 Fast forward to the present day, hard work pays off.
 You have to both want and work hard for it.
 If I could go back in time and probably change something, it would be believing in God first and asking for His wisdom and guidance.
 But remember, you can pray but still have to do the work yourself.